wulfland/GitHubBootcamp/GettingReady.md

 > Note: If you are on windows and git was installed as part of another installation (i.e., Visual Studio), please download an up-to-date version and run the installer.
 > Make sure to configure an editor that you are familiar with and that you have a shell that works.
-If not, ask the trainer before the trainign starts!
+If not, ask the trainer before the training starts!

 ## Step 1: Set up your GitHub.com account

 For this class, we will use a public account on GitHub.com.
 We do this for a few reasons:

-We don't want you to "practice" in repositories that contain real code We are going to break some things, so we can teach you how to fix them (therefore, refer to the bullet above) You can set up your free account by following these steps:
+We don't want you to "practice" in repositories that contain real code We are going to break some things, so we can teach you how to fix them (therefore, refer to the line above)

+You can set up your free account by following these steps:

-Access [GitHub.com](https://github.com) and click Sign up Choose the free account
+* Access [GitHub.com](https://github.com) and click Sign up
+* Choose the free account
-You will receive a verification email at the address provided Click the link to complete the verification process
+* You will receive a verification email at the address provided
+* Click the link to complete the verification process
-If you already have an account, verify that you can visit github.com within your organization's network.
+* If you already have an account, verify that you can visit github.com within your organization's network.

 GitHub is designed to run on the current versions of all major browsers.
 Take a look at our list of supported browsers.